fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-31-curse-of-dimensionality.markdown

 ### What is Dimensionality in Data?
 Dimensionality in statistics refers to how many attributes/features a data point has.
 For example, real state data, where each house is a data point which can be represented with attributes/features.
-The word **feature** and **dimension** will be used interchangebly
 $$house =  \begin{bmatrix}\text{num of bedrooms} \\\text{num of rooms} \\\text{has a garage} \\\text{...}  \end{bmatrix}$$
+ The word **feature** and **dimension** will be used interchangeably

 ### What happens when dimensionality in data is increased?
 > "As the number of features or dimensions grows, the amount of data we need to generalize accurately grows exponentially." <br /> - Charles Isbell, Professor and Senior Associate Dean, School of Interactive Computing, Georgia Tech